Special Weather Statement issued for North St. Louis, Northern Cook, Northern Lake by NWS - News Break

 Special Weather Statement issued for North St. Louis, Northern Cook, Northern Lake by NWS

-Effective: 2021-06-23 21:42:00 CDT Expires: 2021-06-23 23:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: North St. Louis; Northern Cook, Northern Lake STRONG TO SEVERE THUNDERSTORMS POSSIBLE THIS EVENING AND OVERNIGHT A line of strong to severe thunderstorms will be possible beginning this evening and lasting into the overnight hours tonight.
-These storms are expected to begin across northeast Minnesota and the Boundary Waters Canoe Area Wilderness between 10 PM and 12 AM tonight, lasting until 3 to 5 AM before moving off to the southeast.
-Gusty and erratic winds, with gusts up to 40 to 60 mph, large hail up to an inch and a quarter in diameter, and frequent lightning will be possible with severe storms.
-Campers should take extra precautions in order to secure campsites and make a plan in case of severe weather.
-Check campsites for possible hazards, including standing dead trees and limbs, as well as low spots where water could pool.
-Move tents away from creeks and rivers in case of flash flooding.
-Monitor NOAA Weather Radio for updates and possible warnings.alerts.weather.gov
+Effective: 2021-06-23 12:28:00 CDT Expires: 2021-06-23 17:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: North St. Louis; Northern Cook, Northern Lake STRONG TO SEVERE THUNDERSTORMS POSSIBLE THIS EVENING AND OVERNIGHT A line of strong to severe thunderstorms will be possible beginning this evening, lasting into the overnight hours tonight.
+These storms are expected to begin across northeast Minnesota and the Boundary Waters Canoe Area Wilderness between 7 and 9 PM tonight, lasting until 2 to 4 AM before moving off to the southeast.
+Gusty and erratic winds, with gusts up to 60 mph, large hail of 1 inch in diameter, and frequent lightning will be possible with severe storms.alerts.weather.gov